 With 2019 coming to a close, looking back it’s fair to say we have had a year of fascinating changes to some of Africa’s much-loved eco-systems due to changing weather and the onset of drought.
-I traveled into Zimbabwe and Botswana at the end of October this year – the absolute tail-end of the dry season – and in these regions I was able to experience a safari vastly different from the innumerable wilderness experiences I’ve had in the past.
+I travelled into Zimbabwe and Botswana at the end of October this year – the absolute tail-end of the dry season – and in these regions I was able to experience a safari vastly different from the innumerable wilderness experiences I’ve had in the past.
 It was particularly interesting to view the changes in animal behaviour, the rapidity of their adaption, and, in many ways, the devastation the lack of water had caused.

 Experiencing the drought in Hwange National Park and the Okavango Delta